These NAMI programs and resource are designed for peers/consumers:

 Who can attend a NAMI Connection Recovery Support Group?

 Support groups are open to all adults with mental illness, regardless of diagnosis.
-Participants should feel welcome to drop by and share feelings, difficulties, or successes.
+All support groups are currently held virtually via Zoom.

 What is IOOV?